Not every block shape is going to fit into the same hole.

 No matter how you choose to handle these types of promotions, the most important lesson remains the same - make the experience smooth and simple.

 The easier it is for customers to get excited and feel engaged by your contests, the more likely they'll spend those crucial few seconds to enter.
+This is a crucial customer behavior that you won't want to overlook.

 You're looking for new tires, and your dealership is running a contest.
 The winner earns a year's supply of cabin air fresheners.
 Every tire you purchase earns you one ballot to enter.
 Would this get you excited?